CSA Research and Language Fellowships

-CSA Graduate Student Research Fellowship is open to doctoral students in Stanford School of Humanities & Sciences, and graduate students in Stanford schools of Business, Education, Engineering, Law, Earth Sciences and Medicine.
-Applicants may request up to $4,000 toward expenses related to research to be carried out in South Asia.
+The CSA Graduate Student Research Fellowship is open to doctoral students in Stanford School of Humanities & Sciences, and graduate students in Stanford schools of Business, Education, Engineering, Law, Earth Sciences and Medicine.
+Applicants may request up to $4000 towards expenses incurred carrying out South Asia related research.

 Applicants must be continuing students at Stanford while conducting the proposed grant project.
 Preference will be given to applicants who have not previously received a CSA Fellowship.

 Stanford policy may restrict undergraduate student travel to countries with a State Department advisory.
-Click here for Stanford University’s International Travel Policy.
-Please contact CSA Associate Director if you have questions about how this policy would affect your project or grant application.
+Review Stanford University’s International Travel Policy here.
+Please contact the CSA Associate Director if you have questions about how this policy would affect your project or grant application.